dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse it with elastic IP which provide static public IP address, where ENI provides static mac address.
 You can create ENI by going to `EC2 => Network & Security => Network interfaces` and create network interface and attach/detach it to ec2 instance.
 Every instance in VPC has a default ENI - primary network interface, you can't detach it.
 You can create new and attach.
 Number of ni that can be attached to ec2 depends on it's size (more computing power - more ni can be attached).
-Both ENA & EFA are ENI that provide some advanced networking
+Both ENA & EFA are ENI that provide some advanced networking:
 * ENA (Elastic Network Adapter) - ENI that provides enhanced networking capabilities.
 There is a selected [set of instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enhanced-networking-ena.html#ena-requirements) that support ena.
 You can ssh to ec2 and run `modinfo ena` if you see response your ENI is ENA.
-When you need several ec2 to have low latency & high network throughput it's better to put them into cluster PG, instead of just adding ean to each of them.
+When you need several ec2 to have low latency & high network throughput it's better to put them into cluster PG, instead of just adding ENA to each of them.
 * EFA (Elastic Fabric Adapter) - ENA + OS bypass hardware interface (without involving the instance kernel) that use hardware-provided reliable transport communication.
     * allows HPC applications to communicate to talk with each other with low latency and higher throughput than traditional TCP channels.
     * EFA can only be attached at launch or to stopped instance
     * best suited for HPC/ML.
 HPC applications - a group of ec2 instances that perform some high load logic.
 They are written using MPI (Message Passing Interface) and require fast communication between instances
     * OS-bypass traffic is limited to a single subnet.
 In other words, EFA traffic cannot be sent from one subnet to another.
 Normal IP traffic from the EFA can be sent from one subnet to another
+    * although not required, it's recommended to place EFA instances into cluster PG

 ###### Shared Responsibility
-AWS use concept of shared responsibility
+AWS use concept of shared responsibility:
 * aws manages security of the cloud (physical devices, datacenters)
 * you manage security in the cloud (route table, NACL, SG)

 ###### SaaS vs PaaS vs IaaS/IAC
-* SaaS (Software as a Service) - if you want to use third-party software like some crm, but don't want to have it staff to install it to every computer in your office, you can just use web-service of such crm.
+* SaaS (Software as a Service) - if you want to use third-party software like some crm, but don't want to have your admin to install it to every computer in your office, you can just use web-service of such crm.
 In this case crm completely managed by someone else, you just can access it from web browser without need to run it and support.
 Usually it refers to end-user applications (crm, office365, ELK stack).
 * PaaS (Platform as a Service) - in this case you develop you application (writing code) and just deploy your code without worry about infrastructure.
 For example if you are using spring framework, you can use [cloud foundry](https://cloud.spring.io/spring-cloud-cloudfoundry/reference/html) and just deploy your code, and it will provide everything else (container, java, spring framework).
 BeanStalk - good example where you just upload your code and aws provision all required infra for you.
 * IaaS (Infrastructure as a Service) - good example is aws that provides infrastructure (like container/networking/storage/database) as services to end users.
 Comparing with PaaS/SaaS users of IaaS responsible for managing infrastructure themselves.
 The best practice is to use IAC (Infrastructure as a code) - an idea that you should code how you want to build your infrastructure.
 For example to run you microservice app you need to have 3 containers.
 Of course you can manually create all of them, install all needed software there and deploy it.
 But you can also add script file that would do it all automatically.
-Most popular tools is Aws CloudFormation and Terraform.
+Most popular tools are CloudFormation & Terraform.

 ###### Virtualization and Containerization
 Hyperviser is VMM (Virtual Machine Monitor), that runs VM.
 It works as mediator between virtual OS and hardware.
 By acting as mediator we can run several virtual OS on one hardware at the same time.